 A Prayer for Deliverance and Guidance

-143 1 Jehovah, hear my prayer; give ear to my supplications: in thy faithfulness answer me, in thy righteousness.
-2 And enter not into judgment with thy servant; for in thy sight no man living shall be justified.
-3 For the enemy persecuteth my soul: he hath crushed my life down to the earth; he hath made me to dwell in dark places, as those that have been long dead.
-4 And my spirit is overwhelmed within me; my heart within me is desolate.
-5 I remember the days of old: I meditate on all thy doing; I muse on the work of thy hands.
-6 I stretch forth my hands unto thee: my soul, as a parched land, [thirsteth] after thee.
-Selah.
+143 1 Hear my prayer, O Jehovah; Give ear to my supplications: In thy faithfulness answer me, [and] in thy righteousness.
+2 And enter not into judgment with thy servant; For in thy sight no man living is righteous.
+3 For the enemy hath persecuted my soul; He hath smitten my life down to the ground: He hath made me to dwell in dark places, as those that have been long dead.
+4 Therefore is my spirit overwhelmed within me; My heart within me is desolate.
+5 I remember the days of old; I meditate on all thy doings; I muse on the work of thy hands.
+6 I spread forth my hands unto thee: My soul [thirsteth] after thee, as a weary land.
+[Selah]

-7 Answer me speedily, O Jehovah; my spirit faileth: hide not thy face from me, or I shall be like unto them that go down into the pit.
-8 Cause me to hear thy loving-kindness in the morning, for in thee do I confide; make me to know the way wherein I should walk, for unto thee do I lift up my soul.
-9 Deliver me, O Jehovah, from mine enemies: unto thee do I flee for refuge.
-10 Teach me to do thy will; for thou art my God: let thy good Spirit lead me in a plain country.
-11 Revive me, O Jehovah, for thy name's sake; in thy righteousness bring my soul out of trouble; 12 And in thy loving-kindness cut off mine enemies, and destroy all them that oppress my soul: for I am thy servant.
+7 Make haste to answer me, O Jehovah; My spirit faileth: Hide not thy face from me, Lest I become like them that go down into the pit.
+8 Cause me to hear thy lovingkindness in the morning; For in thee do I trust: Cause me to know the way wherein I should walk; For I lift up my soul unto thee.
+9 Deliver me, O Jehovah, from mine enemies: I flee unto thee to hide me.
+10 Teach me to do thy will; For thou art my God: Thy Spirit is good; Lead me in the land of uprightness.
+11 Quicken me, O Jehovah, for thy name's sake: In thy righteousness bring my soul out of trouble.
+12 And in thy lovingkindness cut off mine enemies, And destroy all them that afflict my soul; For I am thy servant.

 A Prayer for Rescue and Prosperity

-144 1 Blessed be Jehovah my rock, who teacheth my hands to war, my fingers to fight; 2 My mercy and my fortress, my high tower and my deliverer, my shield and he in whom I trust, who subdueth my people under me!
-3 Jehovah, what is man, that thou takest knowledge of him, the son of man, that thou takest thought of him?
-4 Man is like to vanity; his days are as a shadow that passeth away.
-5 Jehovah, bow thy heavens, and come down; touch the mountains, that they smoke; 6 Cast forth lightnings, and scatter them; send forth thine arrows, and discomfit them: 7 Stretch out thy hands from above; rescue me, and deliver me out of great waters, from the hand of aliens, 8 Whose mouth speaketh vanity, and their right hand is a right hand of falsehood.
+144 1 Blessed be Jehovah my rock, Who teacheth my hands to war, [And] my fingers to fight: 2 My lovingkindness, and my fortress, My high tower, and my deliverer; My shield, and he in whom I take refuge; Who subdueth my people under me.
+3 Jehovah, what is man, that thou takest knowledge of him?
+Or the son of man, that thou makest account of him?
+4 Man is like to vanity: His days are as a shadow that passeth away.
+5 Bow thy heavens, O Jehovah, and come down: Touch the mountains, and they shall smoke.
+6 Cast forth lightning, and scatter them; Send out thine arrows, and discomfit them.
+7 Stretch forth thy hand from above; Rescue me, and deliver me out of great waters, Out of the hand of aliens; 8 Whose mouth speaketh deceit, And whose right hand is a right hand of falsehood.

-9 O God, I will sing a new song unto thee; with the ten-stringed lute will I sing psalms unto thee: 10 Who givest salvation unto kings; who rescuest David thy servant from the hurtful sword.
-11 Rescue me, and deliver me from the hand of aliens, whose mouth speaketh vanity, and their right hand is a right hand of falsehood.
-12 That our sons may be as plants grown up in their youth; our daughters as corner-columns, sculptured after the fashion of a palace: 13 Our granaries full, affording all manner of store; our sheep bringing forth thousands, ten thousands in our pastures; 14 Our kine laden [with young]; no breaking in and no going forth, and no outcry in our streets.
-15 Blessed the people that is in such a case!
-Blessed the people whose God is Jehovah!
+9 I will sing a new song unto thee, O God: Upon a psaltery of ten strings will I sing praises unto thee.
+10 Thou art he that giveth salvation unto kings; Who rescueth David his servant from the hurtful sword.
+11 Rescue me, and deliver me out of the hand of aliens, Whose mouth speaketh deceit, And whose right hand is a right hand of falsehood.
+12 When our sons shall be as plants grown up in their youth, And our daughters as corner-stones hewn after the fashion of a palace; 13 [When] our garners are full, affording all manner of store, [And] our sheep bring forth thousands and ten thousands in our fields; 14 [When] our oxen are well laden; [When there is] no breaking in, and no going forth, And no outcry in our streets: 15 Happy is the people that is in such a case; [Yea], happy is the people whose God is Jehovah.

 Praise for the LORD's Goodness and Power

-145 1 I will extol thee, my God, O King, and I will bless thy name for ever and ever.
-2 Every day will I bless thee, and I will praise thy name for ever and ever.
-3 Great is Jehovah, and exceedingly to be praised; and his greatness is unsearchable.
-4 One generation shall laud thy works to another, and shall declare thy mighty acts.
-5 I will speak of the glorious splendour of thy majesty, and of thy wondrous works.
-6 And they shall tell of the might of thy terrible acts; and thy great deeds will I declare.
-7 They shall abundantly utter the memory of thy great goodness, and shall sing aloud of thy righteousness.
-8 Jehovah is gracious and merciful; slow to anger, and of great loving-kindness.
-9 Jehovah is good to all; and his tender mercies are over all his works.
+145 1 I will extol thee, my God, O King; And I will bless thy name for ever and ever.
+2 Every day will I bless thee; And I will praise thy name for ever and ever.
+3 Great is Jehovah, and greatly to be praised; And his greatness is unsearchable.
+4 One generation shall laud thy works to another, And shall declare thy mighty acts.
+5 Of the glorious majesty of thine honor, And of thy wondrous works, will I meditate.
+6 And men shall speak of the might of thy terrible acts; And I will declare thy greatness.
+7 They shall utter the memory of thy great goodness, And shall sing of thy righteousness.
+8 Jehovah is gracious, and merciful; Slow to anger, and of great lovingkindness.
+9 Jehovah is good to all; And his tender mercies are over all his works.

-10 All thy works shall praise thee, Jehovah, and thy saints shall bless thee.
-11 They shall tell of the glory of thy kingdom, and speak of thy power; 12 To make known to the children of men his mighty acts, and the glorious splendour of his kingdom.
-13 Thy kingdom is a kingdom of all ages, and thy dominion is throughout all generations.
-14 Jehovah upholdeth all that fall, and raiseth up all that are bowed down.
-15 The eyes of all wait upon thee; and thou givest them their food in its season.
-16 Thou openest thy hand, and satisfiest the desire of every living thing.
-17 Jehovah is righteous in all his ways, and kind in all his works.
-18 Jehovah is nigh unto all that call upon him, unto all that call upon him in truth.
-19 He fulfilleth the desire of them that fear him; he heareth their cry, and saveth them.
-20 Jehovah keepeth all that love him, and all the wicked will he destroy.
-21 My mouth shall speak the praise of Jehovah; and let all flesh bless his holy name for ever and ever.
+10 All thy works shall give thanks unto thee, O Jehovah; And thy saints shall bless thee.
+11 They shall speak of the glory of thy kingdom, And talk of thy power; 12 To make known to the sons of men his mighty acts, And the glory of the majesty of his kingdom.
+13 Thy kingdom is an everlasting kingdom, And thy dominion [endureth] throughout all generations.
+14 Jehovah upholdeth all that fall, And raiseth up all those that are bowed down.
+15 The eyes of all wait for thee; And thou givest them their food in due season.
+16 Thou openest thy hand, And satisfiest the desire of every living thing.
+17 Jehovah is righteous in all his ways, And gracious in all his works.
+18 Jehovah is nigh unto all them that call upon him, To all that call upon him in truth.
+19 He will fulfil the desire of them that fear him; He also will hear their cry and will save them.
+20 Jehovah preserveth all them that love him; But all the wicked will he destroy.
+21 My mouth shall speak the praise of Jehovah; And let all flesh bless his holy name for ever and ever.

-21 It is written in the law, By people of other tongues, and by strange lips, will I speak to this people; and neither thus will they hear me, saith the Lord.
-22 So that tongues are for a sign, not to those who believe, but to unbelievers; but prophecy, not to unbelievers, but to those who believe.
-23 If therefore the whole assembly come together in one place, and all speak with tongues, and simple [persons] enter in, or unbelievers, will not they say ye are mad?
-24 But if all prophesy, and some unbeliever or simple [person] come in, he is convicted of all, he is judged of all; 25 the secrets of his heart are manifested; and thus, falling upon [his] face, he will do homage to God, reporting that God is indeed amongst you.
+21 In the law it is written, By men of strange tongues and by the lips of strangers will I speak unto this people; and not even thus will they hear me, saith the Lord.
+22 Wherefore tongues are for a sign, not to them that believe, but to the unbelieving: but prophesying [is for a sign], not to the unbelieving, but to them that believe.
+23 If therefore the whole church be assembled together and all speak with tongues, and there come in men unlearned or unbelieving, will they not say that ye are mad?
+24 But if all prophesy, and there come in one unbelieving or unlearned, he is reproved by all, he is judged by all; 25 the secrets of his heart are made manifest; and so he will fall down on his face and worship God, declaring that God is among you indeed.

-26 What is it then, brethren? whenever ye come together, each [of you] has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
-Let all things be done to edification.
-27 If any one speak with a tongue, [let it be] two, or at the most three, and separately, and let one interpret; 28 but if there be no interpreter, let him be silent in [the] assembly, and let him speak to himself and to God.
-29 And let two or three prophets speak, and let the others judge.
-30 But if there be a revelation to another sitting [there], let the first be silent.
-31 For ye can all prophesy one by one, that all may learn and all be encouraged.
-32 And spirits of prophets are subject to prophets.
-33 For God is not [a God] of disorder but of peace, as in all the assemblies of the saints.
+26 What is it then, brethren?
+When ye come together, each one hath a psalm, hath a teaching, hath a revelation, hath a tongue, hath an interpretation.
+Let all things be done unto edifying.
+27 If any man speaketh in a tongue, [let it be] by two, or at the most three, and [that] in turn; and let one interpret: 28 but if there be no interpreter, let him keep silence in the church; and let him speak to himself, and to God.
+29 And let the prophets speak [by] two or three, and let the others discern.
+30 But if a revelation be made to another sitting by, let the first keep silence.
+31 For ye all can prophesy one by one, that all may learn, and all may be exhorted; 32 and the spirits of the prophets are subject to the prophets; 33 for God is not [a God] of confusion, but of peace.
+As in all the churches of the saints,

-34 Let [your] women be silent in the assemblies, for it is not permitted to them to speak; but to be in subjection, as the law also says.
-35 But if they wish to learn anything, let them ask their own husbands at home; for it is a shame for a woman to speak in assembly.
+34 let the women keep silence in the churches: for it is not permitted unto them to speak; but let them be in subjection, as also saith the law.
+35 And if they would learn anything, let them ask their own husbands at home: for it is shameful for a woman to speak in the church.

-36 Did the word of God go out from you, or did it come to you only?
-37 If any one thinks himself to be a prophet or spiritual, let him recognise the things that I write to you, that it is [the] Lord's commandment.
-38 But if any be ignorant, let him be ignorant.
-39 So that, brethren, desire to prophesy, and do not forbid the speaking with tongues.
-40 But let all things be done comelily and with order.
+36 What? was it from you that the word of God went forth? or came it unto you alone?
+37 If any man thinketh himself to be a prophet, or spiritual, let him take knowledge of the things which I write unto you, that they are the commandment of the Lord.
+38 But if any man is ignorant, let him be ignorant.
+39 Wherefore, my brethren, desire earnestly to prophesy, and forbid not to speak with tongues.
+40 But let all things be done decently and in order.